Although we provide comprehensive care for all foot and ankle conditions, the most common issue we treat at Trinity Foot Center is heel pain.

 Finally, we’ll help you address the symptoms you’re experiencing using therapies such as:

-- An injection of a corticosteroid into the area of inflamed tissue.
+- An injection of steroids into the affected area.

-- Use of padding, inserts, or night splints to help stretch and protect the heel.
+- Use of padding, inserts, or brace to help stretch and protect the heel.

 Surgery is usually not necessary for heel pain, but may be considered if conservative treatments have not created enough improvement in your symptoms after a sufficient period of time.